Travis Jankowski Player Props: Rangers vs. Nationals

 Travis Jankowski At The Plate

-- He has gone deep in one of 43 games, and in 0.7% of his plate appearances.
+- He has hit a home run in one of 44 games, and in 0.7% of his plate appearances.

-- Jankowski has picked up an RBI in 11 games this season (25.6%), with two or more RBI in four of those contests (9.3%).
+- Jankowski has picked up an RBI in 11 games this year (25.0%), with more than one RBI in four of those contests (9.1%).

-- In 37.2% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (14.0%).
+- He has scored in 17 games this season (38.6%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.